microsoft/tilecode/language.md

 ### Neighborhood Change

-If the 3x3 neighborhood of a sprite changed (due to an action) in the previous round, a change event is raised for the current round and all applicable change rules for the sprite are fired.
-A 3x3 neighborhood changes in a around if any one the nine tiles **T** in the neighborhood registers one of the following changes:
+If the 3x3 neighborhood of a sprite changed due to a command in the previous round, a change event is raised for the current round and all applicable change rules for the sprite are fired.
+A 3x3 neighborhood changes in a round if any one the nine tiles **T** in the neighborhood registers one of the following changes:
 - T's background art changed (due to a paint command)
 - a sprite moved in to or out of tile T